 Adjusting Space Before

-Written by Allen Wyatt (last updated May 16, 2022)
+Written by Allen Wyatt (last updated November 9, 2024)

-This tip applies to Word 2007, 2010, 2013, 2016, 2019, and Word in Microsoft 365
+This tip applies to Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021

 Word provides a wide variety of shortcuts that affect the formatting of your document.
-One such shortcut, Ctrl+0 (thats a zero) adds or removes a single line of space from before the selected paragraph.
+One such shortcut, Ctrl+0 (that's a zero) adds or removes a single line of space from before the selected paragraph.
 In this case, a "single line" is defined as 12 points of space.
 For some formatting needs, you may want to add more or less space before a paragraph, and so may wonder if you can change Ctrl+0 so it adds or removes the desired space.

 There is no configuration setting you can use to modify how Ctrl+0 does its work; it will always add or remove the 12 points.
 If you have a variety of spacing needs before paragraphs, the most versatile solution is to define styles that control how you want the text to be formatted.
 Styles can add any amount of space desired before a paragraph, or none at all.
 You can then assign the styles to keyboard shortcuts and use the shortcuts to apply the styles to your text.